cjswayne/professional_readme_generator/README.md

   ## Description

   This project was about refactoring code that generates a readme file.
-It solves the time consuming hassle of setting up a readme file. restart your recording?
+It solves the time consuming hassle of setting up a readme file.

   ## Table of Contents